Mai Narva

 Mai Narva (born October 22, 1999) is an Estonian chess player holding the titles of International Master and Woman Grandmaster.

 Biography

 Mai Narva was born in a chess player's family.
 She is Estonian chess master Boris Rõtov's and Lady International Correspondence Chess Grandmaster Merike Rõtova's granddaughter.
-Her father, Jaan Narva, is FIDE master, her mother is Regina Narva and her sister Triin Narva.
+Her father, Jaan Narva, is a FIDE Master, and her mother, Regina Narva, and sister, Triin Narva, both hold the Woman FIDE Master title.

 Mai Narva won the Estonian Women's Chess Championship four times: 2014, 2016 (after play-off), 2017 and 2020.
 She also won silver medal in 2013 Estonian Women's Chess Championship and shared second place in 2015 Estonian Open Chess Championship.
-In 2014 Mai Narva won 24th European Youth Chess Championship U16 (girls) in Batumi.
+In 2014, Mai Narva won 24th European Youth Chess Championship U16 (girls) in Batumi.
 In 2015, she was a member of Estonian U18 national team that won the 15th European U18 Team Chess Championship (girls) in Karpacz.

+In 2024, she won silver medal in Estonian Men's Chess Championship.

+Narva won the bronze medal at the 2025 European Women's Championship in Greece.

 Mai Narva played for Estonia in Chess Olympiads: